-To settle a personal injury claim, your Florida personal injury attorney will have you to sign a release form agreeing to accept a negotiated sum of money in exchange for giving up your claim against the at-fault party.
+To settle a personal injury claim, your Miami personal injury lawyer will have you to sign a release form agreeing to accept a negotiated sum of money in exchange for giving up your claim against the at-fault party.
 Although signing the release is a quick process, it can take weeks or even several months until you get paid.
 This can be a frustrating and long process, especially when it is not carefully planned out.

 There are several reasons why you still haven’t been paid and there are certain steps that can be taken to avoid any unnecessary delays.
 Contact Miami personal injury attorney Prosper Shaked if you were injured in a car accident, slip and fall incident, or other traumatic accident.
 You may be entitled to compensation for your injuries.

 After agreeing to settle your case for an agreed upon sum of money, your attorney will have you sign a release form.
 The signed form is then sent to the insurance carrier, person or entity who you’ve agreed to settle with.
 The recipient receives and processes the release form.

 Larger more reputable insurance companies process your release and send the check immediately.
 Your attorney will receive the settlement check in the mail shortly thereafter.
 There can be a slight delay in the time that it takes for the check to clear, but this is usually not very long or concerning.
 If your attorney has been waiting for payment from these larger more established insurance carriers like Geico, Allstate, State Farm there was likely a technical error.
 This often happens when the check or release is lost in the mail or the insurance company does not have accurate or up to date information from your attorney’s law firm.